openMF/web-app/docs/backend-proxy.md

 **Behavior:**

 - **When `HTTP_PROXY` is set:** Logs `"Using proxy server: <url>"` and configures the agent for corporate proxy forwarding
 - **When `HTTP_PROXY` is not set:** Logs `"No proxy server configured.
-API requests will not be proxied."` — note that this refers only to corporate proxy forwarding; the Angular dev server proxy (forwarding `/fineract-provider` to the sandbox) still works normally
+API requests will not be proxied."` — note that this refers only to corporate proxy forwarding; the Angular dev server proxy (forwarding `/fineract-provider` to the demo) still works normally

 See `proxy.conf.js` for the exact implementation.